framework-one/framework-one.github.io/source/documentation/3.1/index.markdown

 FW/1 was created in July 2009 as a reaction against complexity and bloat in other frameworks in the CFML community.
 FW/1 itself is a single file, and provides a simple, convention-based approach to MVC (Model-View-Controller) applications.
 Whilst it has become more sophisticated over time, it has remained a single file, focused on getting out of your way and providing the intuitive plumbing you need.
 For historical background, you can read the [introductory blog post](http://framework-one.github.io/blog/2009/07/19/introducing-framework-one/) from July 2009.

-As of release 3.0, FW/1 also includes DI/1 - a simple, convention-based Dependency Injection framework.
+As of release 3.1, FW/1 also includes DI/1 - a simple, convention-based Dependency Injection framework - and AOP/1 - a simple, convention-based Aspect-Oriented Programming framework.
 If those phrases don't mean anything to you, don't worry, you won't need to know anything about them to get started.

 Requirements & Supported Platforms
 ---